-Instrument sensitivity to O3 increases with increasing IMR pressure as shown in Fig. 5.
-The normalized signal of O3 increases by 175% over the pressure range of 70 to 95 mbar in the IMR when sampling a constant O3 source of 35 ppbv.
-IMR pressure 230 was increased in approximately 5 mbar steps, with CDC pressure held constant at 2 mbar, and a three-minute dwell time at each step to ensure signal and pressure were stabilized.
+Instrument sensitivity to O_3 increases with increasing IMR pressure as shown in Fig. 5.
+The normalized signal of O_3 increases by 60% at an IMR pressure of 95 mbar compared to 70 mbar when sampling a constant O_3 source of 35 ppbv.
+IMR pressure was increased in approximately 5 mbar steps, with CDC pressure held constant at 2 mbar, and a 3 min dwell time at each step to ensure the signal and pressure were stabilized.
 Total reagent ion signal did not change significantly over this pressure range.
 Pressures above 95 mbar were not investigated due to concerns over corresponding increases in CDC pressure with the pinhole and pumping configuration used in this work.
-There is no evident plateauing in the signal increase over the IMR 235 pressure range investigated here, indicating that further optimization is likely possible by operating at higher IMR pressures.
-The increase in sensitivity with IMR pressure could be fit well with an exponential least squares fit, which is plotted in Fig.5.
+There is no evident plateauing in the signal increase over the IMR pressure range investigated here, indicating that further optimization is likely possible by operating at higher IMR pressures.
+The increase in sensitivity with IMR pressure could be fit well with an exponential least-squares fit, which is plotted in Fig. 5.
 The physical meaning of the exponential relationship is not clear.
 The source of the response of sensitivity to pressure is not definitive but can possibly be attributed to the increase in the total number of collisions during the 100 ms residence time in the IMR and the corresponding weakening of those collisions.
-Higher collisional frequencies also lead to proportionally weaker collisions which could better preserve a weakly bound $O_2(O_3)(H_2O)n^-$ cluster and allow a longer lifetime to react with CO2 before dissociation.
+Higher collisional frequencies also lead to proportionally weaker collisions which could better preserve a weakly bound $O_2(O_3)(H_2O)n^-$ cluster and allow for a longer lifetime in which to react with CO2 before dissociation.
 The operational IMR pressure of 95 mbar used here was empirically selected to maximize sensitivity to O3 without increasing CDC pressure beyond the desired range.
-Investigation of higher IMR pressures, up to the operation of an atmospheric pressure interface, has the potential to further increase the instrument sensitivity to O3.
+Investigation of higher IMR pressures, up to the operation of an atmospheric pressure interface, has the potential to further increase the instrument sensitivity to O_3 .